oscarvargas4/itacademy-sprint3-patterns/patterns2/publisherSubscriber/README.md

 # Publisher & Subscriber with RabbitMQ

 ## Execution
 To execute this app, you must execute first send.js file, and then (in other console) execute receive.js file.
+Remember to execute `npm install`command for install the npm packages need for run the app.

 Be sure to have installed RabbitMQ (https://www.rabbitmq.com/download.html) with Erlang (https://www.erlang.org/downloads)